SilasD12/Active-Directory-Homelab/docs/group-policy.md

     - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/8077d566-e019-4db9-9016-225eaf8a934e" />

   - What this mirrors:
     - It is a compliance requirement in many industries to have users screenlocks, so their computer cannot be accessed while they are away.
+Accessing an unlocked computer can put the employee's and the company's data in risk of being stolen.

 - **Restrict Control Panel Policy**
   - This policy is applied to prohibit users from accessing the control panel and changing/configuring settings.